WARA – WASP Autonomous Research Arenas

 - WARA-CAT: Collaborative Autonomous Transport

-These will be established during 2017 in an incremental approach, where initial emphasis will be put on basic system operation as well as methodologies and environments to enable integration of research contributions.
+The initial emphasis is on basic system operation as well as methodologies and environments to enable integration of research contributions.
 Next steps are to enable relevant use cases of increasing complexity, and eventually include larger demonstration events.

 Gunnar Bark, WARA Director

 gunnar.bark at ericsson.com